Created on

 Redirection for Fortinet[.]com is done through HTTP; the replacement page is reached.
 There is no certificate involved.

 Redirection for Wikipedia[.]org is done through HTTPS, because the website has the 'preload' parameter.
-To visit the hosted replacement message, the browser is forced to use HTTPS (which involves a certificate) and because the certificate the FortiGate does not match the CN of the blocked website, the browser displays a certificate issue message.
+To visit the hosted replacement message, the browser is forced to use HTTPS (which involves a certificate), and because the certificate that FortiGate does not match the CN of the blocked website, the browser displays a certificate issue message.

 There is still one point to be clarified:

-How is the initial HTTPS request (TCP/443) request transformed into a HTTP request (TCP/80) ?
+How is the initial HTTPS request (TCP/443) transformed into an HTTP request (TCP/80)?

 Site without HSTS: